cyrilletuzi/angular-async-local-storage/docs/INTEROPERABILITY.md

 }
 ```

-This second option can be difficult to manage due to some browsers issues in some special contexts (Firefox private mode and Safari cross-origin iframes), as **the information may be wrong at initialization,** as the storage could fallback from `indexedDB` to `localStorage` only after a first read or write operation.
+This second option can be difficult to manage due to some browsers issues in some special contexts (like Safari cross-origin iframes), as **the information may be wrong at initialization,** as the storage could fallback from `indexedDB` to `localStorage` only after a first read or write operation.

 ### `localStorage` prefix